 What you can do

-to say #NeverOK to racism
+to say NeverOK to racism

-Listen, learn, search, reflect and become a better ally.
 Knowledge is important when it comes to being a better ally and educating yourself is a great first step to take.
 There are many resources out there from films, books, documentaries, podcasts, and articles, so you can learn in several ways.
 Take the time to listen, learn, research, and reflect.
 There are some resources listed on our help and support page to help you get started.

-Step up to offer your support, if it feels safe, if you see or hear something you think is wrong or if certain behaviour is clearly making others uncomfortable.
-If you see any behaviour that makes other uncomfortable, offer support, if it feels safe.
-It is important to be an active bystander and to offer comfort and support to the victim of any unacceptable behaviour.
-Be aware of your surroundings, assess the situation and think if someone needs help, intervene safely and deescalate the situation.
+'If you see or hear something you think is unacceptable, or if certain behaviour is making people uncomfortable, offer support (if it feels safe to do so).
+It's important to be an active bystander and to offer comfort and support to the victim of any unacceptable behaviour.
+Be aware of your surroundings, assess the situation, and if someone needs help, intervene safely to de-escalate the situation.

 It's not enough just to say 'I'm not racist'.
 We all have a part to play in tackling racism by being actively anti-racist.
 We can do this by working to change policies, behaviours, and beliefs that perpetuate racist ideas and actions.